 What if students make the wrong choice?

 After brainstorming a list of strategies/solutions, we don’t let students choose options that won’t work, but we do give them some choice within limits.
 We believe that it’s the tutor’s role to set the boundaries and veto things that won’t work, but also to give the student enough room to think, make choices, and be truly involved.
 For example, the tutor will say no if a student suggests relying on their memory as an option for keeping track of homework assignments; but they may give them a choice between using a notebook or individual assignment sheets to record homework.

 What if the solutions don’t work?

 Why are students afraid of adopting new strategies?

-Students learning executive functioning will often make solid progress early on and then experience a backslide.
+Students often make solid progress early on and then experience a backslide.
 They may even suddenly stop using the strategies that are bringing them success.
 Self-sabotage is common enough that we prepare families for it from the get-go.
 Here are a couple of reasons it happens:

 - The strategies are work, especially when they’re unfamiliar, and sometimes the students fear that they won’t be able to sustain the effort.

 How can I help?

 - Be patient: Developing these skills will take time.
 Expect leaps of progress followed by setbacks.
 Overall, though, the progress will continue uphill.

 - Use probing questions: It’s easy to direct your child when they should be using a new strategy.
 But that takes away their ownership and opportunity to learn.
-Instead of saying, “Fill out your assignment notebook,” or “Go study,” ask questions: “Have you worked through your daily checklist from your tutor?”
-“Have you used all your strategies today on your homework?”
+Instead of saying, “Fill out your assignment notebook,” or “Do your math homework first,” ask questions: “How’s it going with the check boxes in your assignment notebook?”
+“Which strategies will you use to help you complete your homework today?”
 Try to get your child to verbalize what they have or haven’t done and come up with what they should do.